-The centralized table in a star schema is called as fact table.
+Ans: The centralized table in a star schema is called a fact table.
 Fact tables are three types

-According to Bill Inmon, known as father of Data warehousing.
-“A Data warehouse is a subject oriented, integrated,time variant, non volatile collection of data in support of management’s decision making process”.
+Ans: According to Bill Inmon, known as the father of Data warehousing.
+“A Data warehouse is a subject-oriented, integrated,time-variant, nonvolatile collection of data in support of management’s decision-making process”.

-Lookup transformation is Passive and it can be both Connected and UnConnected as well.
-It is used to look up data in a relational table, view, or synonym.
+Ans: Lookup transformation is Passive and it can be both Connected and UnConnected as well.
+It is used to lookup data in a relational table, view, or synonym.
 Lookup definition can be imported either from source or from target tables.

-Maplet consists of set of transformations that is reusable.
+Ans: Maplet consists of a set of transformations that are reusable.

 A reusable transformation is a single transformation that can be reusable.

-Update strategy transformation is an active and connected transformation.
-It is used to update data in target table, either to maintain history of data or recent changes.
-You can specify how to treat source rows in table, insert, update, delete or data driven.
+Ans: Update strategy transformation is an active and connected transformation.
+It is used to update data in the target table, either to maintain a history of data or recent changes.
+You can specify how to treat source rows in table, insert, update, delete, or data-driven.

-Informatica processes the source data row-by-row.
-By default every row is marked to be inserted in the target table.
+Ans: Informatica processes the source data row-by-row.
+By default, every row is marked to be inserted in the target table.
 If the row has to be updated/inserted based on some logic Update Strategy transformation is used.
-The condition can be specified in Update Strategy to mark the processed row for update or insert.
+The condition can be specified in Update Strategy to mark the processed row for an update or insert.

-Aggregator performance improves dramatically if records are sorted before passing to the aggregator and “sorted input" option under aggregator properties is checked.
-The record set should be sorted on those columns that are used in Group By operation.
+Ans: Aggregator performance improves dramatically if records are sorted before passing to the aggregator and the "sorted input" option under aggregator properties is checked.
+The recordset should be sorted on those columns that are used in Group By operation.

-Informatica Lookups can be cached or uncached (No cache).
+Ans: Informatica Lookups can be cached or uncached (No cache).
 And Cached lookup can be either static or dynamic.
-A static cache is one which does not modify the cache once it is built and it remains same during the session run.
-On the other hand, A dynamic cache is refreshed during the session run by inserting or updating the records in cache based on the incoming source data.
-By default, Informatica cache is static cache.
+A static cache is one that does not modify the cache once it is built and it remains the same during the session run.
+On the other hand, A dynamic cache is refreshed during the session run by inserting or updating the records in the cache based on the incoming source data.
+By default, the Informatica cache is a static cache.

 Lookup cache can also be divided as persistent or nonpersistent based on whether Informatica retains the cache even after the completion of session run or deletes it

-A target table can be updated without using 'Update Strategy'.
-For this, we need to define the key in the target table in Informatica level and then we need to connect the key and the field we want to update in the mapping Target.
+Ans: A target table can be updated without using 'Update Strategy'.
+For this, we need to define the key in the target table at the Informatica level and then we need to connect the key and the field we want to update in the mapping Target.
 In the session level, we should set the target property as "Update as Update" and check the "Update" check-box.

-We can configure a Lookup transformation to cache the underlying lookup table.
-In case of static or read-only lookup cache the Integration Service caches the lookup table at the beginning of the session and does not update the lookup cache while it processes the Lookup transformation.
+Ans: We can configure a Lookup transformation to cache the underlying lookup table.
+In the case of static or read-only lookup cache, the Integration Service caches the lookup table at the beginning of the session and does not update the lookup cache while it processes the Lookup transformation.

-In case of dynamic lookup cache the Integration Service dynamically inserts or updates data in the lookup cache and passes the data to the target.
+In the case of a dynamic lookup cache, the Integration Service dynamically inserts or updates data in the lookup cache and passes the data to the target.
 The dynamic cache is synchronized with the target.